Polyvinyl-Records/polyvinyl-records/product_lists.md

 ## Webstore Sections

-You can create product lists to link to from the website toolbar drop down.
+You can create Product Lists to link to from the website Toolbar drop down.
+See the [Toolbar](Toolbar.md) section for how to edit your sites navigation.

 **Example:** Pre-Orders & New Releases, Featured Products